-Estate regeneration is key to transforming the lives of people living in poorly designed housing and additional residential development at Red House Farm will further boost the regeneration of the Lillington area.
-Specifically it represents an opportunity to renew a larger proportion of the existing council housing stock through the provision of additional affordable, shared ownership, starter and market housing.
+Estate regeneration is key to transforming the lives of people living in poorly designed housing.
+In this respect the residential development of the land at Red House Farm will assist in delivering the planned regeneration of the Lillington area.
+It will provide an opportunity to renew a significant amount of council housing stock through the provision of a wider mix of affordable, shared ownership, starter and market housing.

 The Government is committed to increasing home ownership and improving opportunities for young first time buyers.
-Reflecting the recent consultation on changes to national planning policy and proposals contained in the Housing and Planning Bill, additional development at Red House Farm will deliver increased amounts of starter homes and low cost housing (such as discount market sales or innovative rent to buy housing) which will aid the regeneration of Lillington by directly supporting people in the area to access home ownership.
+Reflecting the recent consultation on changes to national planning policy and the proposals contained in the Housing and Planning Bill, the site represents a key opportunity to deliver a significant proportion of starter homes and a range of low cost housing opportunities (such as discount market sales or innovative rent to buy housing) which will significantly boost the regeneration of Lillington by directly supporting people in the area to access home ownership.